TheLazyTurtle/nvim-glasses/README.md

 ## Recommended to use
-Omnisharp-vim (not sure if this is needed for the plugin) `dotnet tool install -g dotnet-aspnet-codegenerator --verson 5.0.2` (This is needed for the plugin) make sure to use the EXACT SAME VERSION as your SDK
+Omnisharp-vim (not sure if this is needed for the plugin) `dotnet tool install -g dotnet-aspnet-codegenerator --version 5.0.2` (This is needed for the plugin) make sure to use the EXACT SAME VERSION as your SDK
 `dotnet tool install --global dotnet-ef`
 Use plenary
 Its recommended to use something like dressing.nvim because most actions take a lot of menu's and the default menu can sometimes get a bit confusing